TUD-JB-Templates/JBtemplates/which.md

 - Connecting Github and Gitlab to comply with TUD publishing regulations
 - PDF export suboptimal
 - Public from start
+- may feel as black box approach (what is under the hood)

 Example book made utilizing the template: [Linear Algebra](https://interactivetextbooks.tudelft.nl/linear-algebra/)